It was a warm July day as they clambered to plug gaps in the walls; flesh and bone replaced their bricks and mortar.

 The Battle of Boroughmuir

-The Battle of Boroughmuir, fought in July 1335, is acknowledged as one of the smaller engagements during the Wars of Scottish Independence.
+The Battle of Boroughmuir, fought in July 1335, is one of the smaller engagements during the Wars of Scottish Independence.
 However, the circumstances in which Namur and his Anglo-Flemish troops found themselves in are bizarre.

 More than two decades after victory at the Battle of Bannockburn, the Kingdom of Scotland was still perilously balanced on the edge chaos.
 A belligerent southern neighbour and rebellious, disenfranchised Anglo-Scots nobles were causing mayhem for King David II, the son of King Robert Bruce.